sebastienvercammen/ptc-acc-gen/README.md

 ## Usage
 Windows Instructions:

+New beta install script! try running "install.bat" (and tell pyr0ball if something doesn't work)

+1. Make sure you clone recursively (git clone --recursive [origin]).
+  - if you download the zip, make sure you also download the submodule PogoPlayer
+  - or do it the easy way with `git submodule init && git submodule update`
-1. Install requirements with `npm install`
+2. Install requirements with `npm install`
 2. Open [index.js](index.js) and edit the settings at the top of the file.
 3. Run using `makeaccounts.bat`.
 4. Wait for the generator to fill in the second page, then accept the captcha and hit submit.